JosephNaberhaus/naberhausj.com/builder/Readme.md

 =======
 A simple HTML templating engine written in Go.
 Works in similar manner to C macros.

+To run the builder:

+- Navigate to the root directory of the builder
+- Run `go get` to fetch dependencies
+- Run `go build`
-To run the builder, first build the application using `go build` and run the binary in the root directory of the website.
+- Run the binary while in the root directory of the website.

 All pages and components of the website must be located in a directory called `src`.
 The output will be in a directory (that will be created if necessary) called `out` (**WARNING:** each execution of the builder will clear the contents of the `out` directory).

 ### HTML
 There are two types of html files: